 044 2476 8402

-The Department of Radiology and Imaging Sciences,of Sri Ramachandra University has approximately 20,000 square feet of space and is located predominantly in the main block of the hospital wing on the ground floor, first floor (C0 & C1).
+The Department of Radiology and Imaging Sciences,of Sri Ramachandra Medical College and Research Institute (Deemed to be University) has approximately 20,000 square feet of space and is located predominantly in the main block of the hospital wing on the ground floor, first floor (C0 & C1).

 The department has several state of the art equipments, more than 120 personnel working in the diagnostic and image-guided therapeutic services.
 It also involves inpatient care activities, maintain inpatient and outpatient for interventional procedures and executes intensive care for these patients.
 This is possible by a dedicated team of Radiologists, Interventionists, technologists and allied health staff.

 Some of the Investigations & Tests done in the department of Radiology and Imaging Sciences are:

 A dedicated mammography unit is also available and slow but steady growth is reported.

 The Department has three CT scanners.
 A 16-slice Multi-detector CT (Philips Brilliance 16) - 2Nos and a state of the art 64-slice CT (GE VCT XT).
 Procedures done using CT unit include: